What are the Exercises for Seniors?

 There are various types of exercise and different approaches to exercise for seniors.
 Some of these include:

 Stretching Exercises - There are numerous stretching exercises that work on the shoulder, neck, lower back and the lat muscles.
 Stretching exercises are extremely important because they warm-up muscles, improve flexibility and muscle mobility, stimulate blood circulation, improve heart function and prepares both the mind and body for exercise.
 This is why all fitness routines begin with stretching exercises.

 Core building exercises for seniors will typically include exercises like limb extensions, simple crunches, knee raises and the snake posture, which is a yoga pose.
 Exercises like knee raises and crunches work on the lower back and abdominal muscles respectively.
 Likewise, every type of exercise will target a specific muscle group.

-Low impact exercises can include a variety of activities that provide you with a workout without subjecting your muscles or ligaments to much strain or pressure.
+Low Impact Exercises - Low impact exercises can include a variety of activities that provide you with a workout without subjecting your muscles or ligaments to much strain or pressure.
 Low impact exercises for seniors can include those that focus on endurance, strength, flexibility and balance.
 While some activities like walking and swimming will serve well as low impact endurance activities, other activities like Yoga and Pilates focus mainly on flexibility and balance, but can also help build strength and endurance.

 For those who have joint trouble, cycling and swimming are among the best low impact activities because there is minimal stress on the joints.
 Gardening may not seem like much physical activity, but digging up those roots, watering the plants and weeding do constitute low impact activities.

-Resistance bands are, as the name suggests, huge rubber bands that a
+Resistance Band Exercise - Resistance bands are, as the name suggests, huge rubber bands that a

 Cognitive Exercises - We tend to think of exercises as a purely physical activity but you also need mental exercises to stimulate your mind and to preserve cognitive function.
 Cognitive exercises for seniors can include a wide variety of activities from hobby activities like stamp collection and pottery to solving puzzles and quizzes.
 Any activity that requires logic and deduction and the use of your mental faculties qualifies as cognitive exercise.
-Memory loss and degenerative diseases that cause a loss of cognitive function are often an unfortunate side effect of the aging process, but several studies have shown that engaging in such mentally stimulating activities can stave of memory loss and conditions like Alzheimer’s.
+Memory loss and degenerative diseases that cause a loss of cognitive function are often an unfortunate side effect of the aging process, but several studies have shown that engaging in such mentally stimulating activities can stave off memory loss and conditions like Alzheimer’s.

-Yoga is one of the best fitness disciplines for seniors because it is extremely versatile and the practice can be adjusted to individuals of various fitness and flexibility levels.
+Yoga - Yoga is one of the best fitness disciplines for seniors because it is extremely versatile and the practice can be adjusted to individuals of various fitness and flexibility levels.
 Yoga for seniors is, in many ways, the perfect fitness regimen because it addresses every concern that you could have.
 It includes stretching techniques, low impact exercises, core exercises and it also includes chair exercises, which is a modified version of yoga that includes poses that can be performed while seated.
 Yoga also includes meditative practices and breathing techniques that help reduce stress levels and improve respiration.